 - Consumer credit cards

-On the other hand if a significant amount of time has passed since you had an active account of any kind, any reported information may be too old or has since dropped over your credit history completely.
+On the other hand, if a significant amount of time has passed since you had an active account of any kind, any reported information may be too old or has since dropped off your credit history completely.
 This can also leave you with a thin credit file.

-While the aforementioned is responsible for a thin credit file, there are two less frequent situations that may also create a problem:
+While this is responsible for a thin credit file, there are two less frequent situations that may also create a problem:

 - You’re mistakenly documented as deceased: In some bizarre cases, the credit reporting agencies may think you’re deceased.
 In this case you’ll need to contact the agencies or file a dispute.